b-robotized-forks/cororos2/README.md

 # Coordinated Robotics

 This repository contains the ROS 2 workspace packages and setup for the Coordinated Robotics `cororos2` robots.
-It currently includes ROS 2 description, bringup, simulation, and sensor integration work for **Allie / Ames**, **Cornelius / Julius**, and **Joe / Jeanine**.
+It currently includes ROS 2 description, bringup, simulation, sensor and drivers integration work for **Allie / Ames**, **Cornelius / Julius**, and **Joe / Jeanine**.

 > [!WARNING]
 > This repository is under active development.
 Some robots still contain only partial ROS 2 support, and some hardware integrations are present in launch files but are not yet validated on the real robot.

 ## Overview

-The repository is the ROS 2 port of several robots and currently contains the most complete ROS 2 paths for **Allie / Ames**, **Cornelius / Julius**, and **Joe / Jeanine**.
+The repository is the ROS 2 port of several robots and currently contains the most complete ROS 2 implementations for **Allie / Ames**, **Cornelius / Julius**, and **Joe / Jeanine**.

 - **Robot-specific base backends:**
   - Allie: PWM hardware interface